ST2Projects/ssh-sentinel-server/README.md

 systemctl daemon-reload
 ```

+I'm working on an ansible role to do this and will update the readme when complete

 ### Configuration

 Configuration is defined in the `config.json`.
 Properties are explained below.
 Full paths must be provided